MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/indicator-file.md

 ## Before you begin

-It's important to understand the following prerequisites prior to creating indicators for files:
+Understand the following prerequisites before you create indicators for files:

-- This feature is available if your organization uses **Microsoft Defender Antivirus (in active mode)**
+- This feature is available if your organization uses **Microsoft Defender Antivirus** (in active mode)

 - [Behavior Monitoring is enabled](/microsoft-365/security/defender-endpoint/behavior-monitor)